About Sheet Piling

 There are many advantages of sheet piling, these include:

-• Versatile – Sheet piling can be used as a permanent or temporary solution and is suitable for most types of soils.
+• Versatile – Sheet piling can be used for both temporary or permanent works and is suitable for a wide range of soils.
 Sheet piles are available in different sizes and steel grades.
 Furthermore, steel sheet piles can be welded or bolted together to create the desired length or depth.

 • Durable – Sheet piling has a lifespan of up to 125 years.
-Steel sheet piles are extremely durable and can withstand harsh environments, providing a safe and high-strength pile wall.
+Steel sheet piles are extremely durable, provide long-lasting performance and can withstand harsh environments.

 • Cost & Time-Effective – Sheet piles are relatively easy to install, maintain and extract.
 This leads to saving time and reducing labour costs.
 They also offer cost-effective alternatives to contiguous and secant piled walls.